johnwbyrd/update-release/README.md

 ### files

-This should file names and optional paths for file(s) you just built on the runner.
-If you use relative paths, it should be relative to `${{ github.workspace }}`.
+This should be the paths to files that you wish to add to the release.
+Presumbly, this should include at least the file(s) you just built.
+File paths can be provided as absolute paths, or they can alternately be relative to `${{ github.workspace }}`.

 This parameter is required.